sfu-bigdata/bd-glossary/Glossary.md

 The process of combining information from different data sources in preparation for data processing. [^4] [#processing](#processing) [#lesson-06](#lesson-06) [#lesson-10](#lesson-10) [#lesson-11](#lesson-11) [#lesson-12](#lesson-12)

+### Data Lake

+A data lake is a storage repository that holds a vast amount of raw data in its native format until it is needed for analytics applications.
+While a traditional [data warehouse](#data warehouse) stores data in hierarchical dimensions and tables, a data lake uses a flat architecture to store data, primarily in files or object storage. [^] [#storage](#storage) [#lesson-11](#lesson-11)

+[^]: What Is a Data Lake?
+Definition from SearchDataManagement. https://searchdatamanagement.techtarget.com/definition/data-lake

 ### Data Literacy

 Data literacy is the intersection of verbal, numerical and graphical literacy.
 It is not label reserved for data scientists or specialists.
 Data literacy should be thought of as “the ability of non-specialists to make use of data” and measure “a person’s ability to read, work with, analyze and argue with data”, presumably using simple statistics such as means and percentages [^41]. [#disciplines](#disciplines) [#lesson-01](#lesson-01)